keypom/keypom-docs/docs/Tutorials/Basics/nft-drops.md

 </details>

 ### Claiming and Explorer Transactions
-Once you have the link, you are able to claim the linkdrop you've just created.
-Once clicked, it will take you to the following NEAR Wallet page, where you will have the choice to claim with an existing account or create a new one.
+Once you click the link, it will take you to the following NEAR Wallet page, where you will have the choice to claim with an existing account or create a new one.
 <p align="center"> <img src={require("/static/img/docs/basic-tutorials/nft/nw-claim.png").default} alt="Near Wallet claim" width="80%"/> </p>

 After the claim transaction succeeds, you can view the NFT in your collectibles tab.